jurrriaan/live-subs-from-speech/README.md

-from audio text (speech) a live text (subtitles) are generated in any language
+From audio text (speech) a live text (subtitles) is generated in any language.